Para Kore

 Reindigenising Ikura

-Join us to learn about the te ao Māori worldview relating to ikura (menstruation), including whakapapa, as well as the pros and cons of both reusable and single-use period products.
-This wānanga enables a safe place to talk about ikura and ikura products.
-Kōrero mai ki a mātou.
+The whakapapa of the word ikura reminds us that the first woman was fashioned by atua at Kurawaka.
+Join us to learn about the te ao Māori worldview relating to ikura (menstruation), as well as the pros and cons of both reusable and single-use period products.

-Kope Tautāiao
+Kope Tautaiao

 Join us to learn about kope tautāiao, and the benefits of using them for our mokopuna and our taiao.
 See how easy it is to integrate using cloth nappies, even if it’s just one a day, into daily routines, thereby reducing waste, and saving money.
 Kōrero mai ki a mātou.